cameronspaul/crawl4ai-local-install/README.md

 You can run the `.bat` scripts directly from PowerShell or Command Prompt — they automatically use the `.venv` Python environment for you.

+IMPORTANT NOTE - If the page can't be scraped via this Don't try anything else.
+Don't try making other Python scripts or curl commands.
+It just means that the website is not available.

 ### 🔍 Search the Web (`websearch.bat`)

 **Basic search:**